JoeMBlair/dotfiles/README.md

 All my dotfiles in a handy place

 # Installation
+1. Run 'sync<Hostname>' after first clone of repo
-run 'firstRun' after first clone of repo
+2. Run 'firstRun' after first clone of repo